 What to avoid

-Since the introduction of biometric passport photos with their grim facial expressions, it is no longer a good idea to use a simple passport photo as a headshot for your CV.
+Since the introduction of biometric passport photos with their grim facial expressions, it is no longer a good idea to use a simple passport photo as a headshot for your CV / résumé.
 In my opinion, this has actually increased the average quality of photos used there and in similar situations.

-And don’t use scanned or photographed pictures as they don’t have the necessary technical quality to be used for application purposes in most cases.
+And don’t use scanned pictures as they don’t have the necessary technical quality in most cases.

 A piece of advice for the ladies …

 Dear ladies, once you are at the photographer’s, you are welcome to have as many other pictures of yourself taken as you want.
 But please make sure that your photo shoot also produces a few pictures suitable for job applications.
-For them, you should be dressed discreet and professionally and avoid any “creativity”, in particular when it comes to posture.
-And when placing your picture in your CV, make sure it’s not too big (see last section).
+For them, you should be dressed discreetly and professionally and avoid any “creativity”, in particular when it comes to posture.
+And when placing your picture in your CV / résumé, make sure it’s not too big (see the last section).

 … and one for the men

-Gentlemen, even if you dislike visiting a photographer and would rather invest the money into something real: Yes, it actually is necessary for the creation of an all-round professional application portfolio.
-And no, the funny picture that your buddy took of you on Father’s Day with his cell phone is really not appropriate. 😉
+Gentlemen, even if you dislike visiting a photographer and would rather invest the money into something real: Yes, it is actually necessary for the creation of an all-around professional application portfolio.
+And no, the funny picture that your buddy took of you with his cell phone on Father’s Day is really not appropriate. 😉

 Place and size

-I recommend placing your headshot in the upper right corner of the first page of your CV, approximately the same size as a passport photo (a bit larger is still acceptable).
-This way, you still have enough space at the top to include your contact details, your current “overall” job title (as a header for the entire document) and the very important summary of the most convincing facts about your experience.
+I recommend placing your headshot in the upper right corner of the first page of your CV / résumé in approximately the size of a passport photo (a bit larger is still acceptable).
+This way, you still have enough space at the top to include your contact details, your current “overall” job title (as a header for the entire document), and the very important summary of the most convincing facts about your experience.